webdevholland/100-days-of-code/log.md

 * More examples to come of chaining of data types; this isn't limited to arrays only.

 **Thoughts:**
-* Bookmark feature available with video is very helpful... knew exactly where to pick right up from yesterday
+* Bookmark feature available with video is very helpful... knew exactly where to pick right up from yesterday.
-* Found myself replaying video at certain points because I nodded off... not because material is boring, but because it's 4 am... again
+* Found myself replaying video at certain points because I nodded off... not because material is boring, but because it's 4 am... again...
-* Caught in vicious cycle of working overnight... hope to break free of this pattern this coming weekend...
+* Caught in vicious cycle of working overnight... hope to break free of this pattern this coming weekend (just two more days!)

 **Links:**
 * Course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)